xmehulx/Red-Team-notes/Tools/Linux/Bruteforce/John the Ripper.md

 ```
 >It gives 4 different hashes, the first one being the Bitlocker password,

+If the device was encrypted using the User Password authentication method, bitlocker2john prints those 2 hashes:

+- $bitlocker\$0\$… : it starts the User Password fast attack mode (see [User Password Section](https://openwall.info/wiki/john/OpenCL-BitLocker#User-Password-authentication-method "john:OpenCL-BitLocker ↵"))
+- $bitlocker\$1\$… : it starts the User Password attack mode with MAC verification (slower execution, no false positives)
+In any case, `bitlocker2john` prints 2 extra hashes:
+- $bitlocker\$2\$… : it starts the Recovery Password fast attack mode (see [Recovery Password Section](https://openwall.info/wiki/john/OpenCL-BitLocker#Recovery-Password-authentication-method "john:OpenCL-BitLocker ↵"))
+- $bitlocker\$3\$… : it starts the Recovery Password attack mode with MAC verification (slower execution, no false positives)

 [[Hashcat#Bitlocker Cracking|Hashcat]] can also be used for this.

+>Post cracking, mount the drive in Windows (requires administrator privileges) or Linux.